- >Home

 Profiles

 The Master of Music has three profiles: the Performer profile (for performing musicians), Composition profile (for composers) and the Creative performers profile.
-All profiles can be undertaken within the Classical Music, Jazz, Pop and World Music departments.
-In the World Music department you can, for instance, follow the Master in Tango.
+All profiles can be undertaken within the Classical Music, Jazz and Pop departments.
 Within the Composition profile you could opt for the Master in Screen Scoring.

 Research